 A short but steep climb up one of the best fire tower peaks.
 Azure Mountain's cliffs provide a sweeping view of the Adirondack Mountains and the St. Lawrence Valley, and it only gets better atop the tower.
-The Friends of Azure Mountain sometimes have a volunteer interpreter on the summit to answer questions.
+The Friends of Azure Mountain sometimes have a volunteer interpreter on the summit to answer questions in summer months.
 The fire tower was built in 1918 and recently restored.

 There are two ways to get to the Azure Mountain trailhead from Saranac Lake.
 The most direct route involves driving along Blue Mountain Road via Keese Mills Road.
 Even though it's more than 10 miles shorter, Blue Mountain Road is a narrow, windy, little-used dirt road that must be taken slowly.
 We recommend the route described below, which takes the same amount of time and sticks to paved main roads.

 From Saranac Lake, follow Route 86 to Paul Smiths, about 11 miles.
 At the intersection with Route 30 in Paul Smiths, turn right on Route 30 and follow that for 9 miles, then turn left on Route 458.
 Follow 458 for 13 miles and turn left on Blue Mountain Road (this end is paved) and follow it for 7 miles, then turn right at the large brown and yellow DEC sign to get to the parking area.